DigiBP/25DIGIBP1/Readme - Appendix/Classification Guardrails.md

 If Feedback-Master can not take action it is assesed who would be responsible.

 - **Yes**
-  You have the professional competence and authority to respond directly and take the necessary actions.
+  The Feedback-Master has the professional competence and authority to respond directly and take the necessary actions.

 - **No**
-  The feedback falls outside your area of expertise or authority and should be forwarded to the responsible department or individual.
+  The feedback falls outside the Feedback-Masters area of expertise or authority and should be treated by to the responsible department.

 Mind that only in urgent and/ or large impact cases the departement gets a direct notification.
 Otherwise the feedback will be in the Review Boards backlog and treated in the next meeting.
 (See DMN table)